Overview

 Trial contact information:

-This is a Phase 1, multicenter study open to patients with metastatic or locally advanced solid tumors to evaluate the safety, tolerability, and pharmacokinetics of an investigational checkpoint inhibitor botensilimab (anti-CTLA-4) alone and in combination with the immune checkpoint inhibitor balstilimab (anti-PD-1).
+This phase 1, multicenter study is open to patients with metastatic or locally advanced solid tumors and will evaluate the safety, tolerability, and pharmacokinetics of an investigational checkpoint inhibitor botensilimab (anti-CTLA-4) alone and in combination with the immune checkpoint inhibitor balstilimab (anti-PD-1).
 The study is sponsored by Agenus Inc., an immuno-oncology company.
 Both tested drugs work by blocking proteins that cancer cells use to avoid being seen by the immune system.
 As a result, the checkpoint inhibitors strive to boost the ability of the immune system to unleash immune responses against the cancer cells.
 The study is available at 14 locations throughout the country, including the Memorial Sloan Kettering Cancer Center (MSKCC).

 Within the overall study, a new fibrolamellar cohort has been established, focused on providing the anti-CTLA-4 checkpoint inhibitor AGEN1181 in combination with the anti-PD-1 checkpoint inhibitor balstilimab.